- Leaders want fast results when it comes to employee engagement

 Next, leaders need to think long term.
 Organizational leaders set the stage for their managers to achieve successful engagement outcomes by selecting managers who have a natural knack for leading people.

-Manager selection needs to be a part of an overall human capital strategy for the duration.
+Manager selection needs to be a part of an overall human capital strategy.
 This starts by revisiting how managers are selected to increase the odds that leaders select managers with the potential to raise the bar for their teams.

 A culture of purpose.

 Even when managers are set up for success, great workplaces take hard work.
 This means leaders need to own building a human capital strategy that includes supporting an engagement-focused culture.
-At a bare minimum, leaders need to ask, "Is their 'why' clear enough?"
-Is engaging and developing people a part of the "why?"
+At a bare minimum, leaders need to ask:

 The best workplace leaders build their "how things get done around here" with a keen eye for employee engagement and employee development that is predicated on a strong foundation of purpose.

-In sum, if your employee engagement program is not working, start with an immediate plan to listen and act.
-And then buckle up for the ride -- as it's a journey.
+In short, if your employee engagement program is not working, start with an immediate plan to listen and act.
+And then buckle up -- it's a journey.

 Learn more about Gallup's recommendations for building an engaged workplace: